 Elfstedentocht — the elusive Dutch tradition

-However, the event literally melted away before skaters had chance to take on the challenge.
+However, the event literally melted away before skaters had a chance to take on the challenge.
 Whilst, some believe the Elfstedentocht will never happen again due to global warming, others remain hopeful.

 Don’t waste an opportunity

-Although safety is very important it is very common in Dutch culture to try the ice even if you’re not sure it’s thick enough.
+Although safety is very important, it is very common in Dutch culture to risk the ice, even if they’re not sure it’s thick enough.